Higher-order contagion processes in 3.99 dimensions

 \paragraph{\textbf{Interplay between noise and dimensionality in discontinuous absorbing-active transitions.}}

 After analyzing mesoscopic coefficients, we focus on the role of noise and heterogeneity in phase transitions.
-We aim to demonstrate that the network dimension is key for understanding how network heterogeneity and fluctuations interact to produce nontrivial effects.
+We aim to demonstrate that the network \new{spectral} dimension is key for understanding how heterogeneity and fluctuations interact to produce nontrivial effects.
 To do this, we use selected scale-invariant networks \cite{PRL2025} with a well-defined and finite spectral dimension, $d_S$ \cite{LRG,PRL2025}.
 Note that, for networks, $d_S$ effectively plays the role of the Euclidean dimension \cite{Cassi1992,PRL2025}, e.g., defining the Gaussian model in non-integer dimensions \cite{Burioni1996}.

 We first use hierarchical modular networks (HMNs) \cite{MorettiGP}, with a spectral dimension $d_S\in(1.25,2)$ \cite{PRL2025}, depending on specific parameters: $m_0$ (the nodes on basal modules) and $\alpha$ (controlling the density of links across scales, see SM \cite{SM}).
 As reported in Fig.\ref{HMNets}(a) and (b), the nature of the phase transition can be predicted by analyzing the sign of $b$, as in previous cases.
-Now, we introduce a random field encoded in small Gaussian quenched fluctuations at different locations in the infection rate, $\beta$ and $\beta_\Delta$.
-Note that even small noise amplitudes \new{suppress} the discontinuity, avoiding explosive infections across the entire population (see Fig.\ref{HMNets}(c), in agreement with previous results presented in \cite{imry1975,Villa2014}). \new{To generalize our findings, we also analyze a modified version of 1D Chains with Long-Range interactions (CLR) \cite{Kotliar83}, a model characterized by a tunable spectral dimension \cite{Burioni97,Millan21} (see SM \cite{SM}).
-In this model, the presence of a link between nodes $i$ and $j$ is probabilistic, where the connection probability decays algebraically with the geometric distance $r_{ij}$ as $p_{ij} \propto r_{ij}^{-(1+\sigma)}$.
-Here, $\sigma$ is the parameter governing the effective dimensionality.
-Under these structural conditions (and including a small stochastic noise, of amplitude $\delta$, in the recovery rate $\mu$) we find that structural heterogeneities become irrelevant at the upper critical dimension $d_c=4$.
-Consequently, even low infection densities converge to the stable active state (see Fig.\ref{HMNets}(d)), a behavior consistent with the mean-field dynamics observed in infinite-dimensional networks (see SM \cite{SM}).}
+Now, we introduce a \new{weak quenched disorder through small Gaussian fluctuations in the local infection rates}, $\beta$ and $\beta_\Delta$.
+Note that even small disorder amplitudes suppress the discontinuity, \new{preventing abrupt system-wide activation} across the entire population. \new{This behavior is consistent with previous results for regular lattices based on the Imry--Ma argument~\cite{imry1975,Villa2014}, and suggests that HMNs provide a heterogeneous-network realization of the same fluctuation-induced rounding mechanism.}